nicolas-goudry/earth-view/README.md

 ### Image selection

-To select an image, a random line from the source of truth is read and a [Go module](./src/fetcher/main.go) is used to download it and save it to a given location.
+To select an image, a random line from the source of truth is read and a [Go module](./src/fetcher/main.go) is used to download it and save it to the `imageDirectory` directory.
 The need for a Go module comes from the fact that Earth View exposes images as JSON object with a `dataUri` key containing the base64 encoded image.
 It also contribute to reduce Bash usage.

-The images are downloaded at different locations given the module used:

-- for NixOS, the path is `/etc/earth-view`, it is not configurable
-- for Home Manager, the path defined by the `imageDirectory` option is used

 ### systemd

-Both modules use a systemd unit, along with a timer when `interval` is specified.
-The NixOS module uses a system-wide service, while the Home Manager module uses a user-managed service.
+Both modules use a systemd user-managed unit, along with a timer when `interval` is specified.

-These services execute a Bash script which uses the Go module described in the previous section to fetch the image and then set the desktop background accordingly.
+The service executes a Bash script which uses the Go module described in the previous section to fetch the image and then set the desktop background accordingly.
 Read further for more details.

 ### Some background

-Setting the background is handled differently by NixOS and Home Manager modules and also depends on the desktop manager used.
-The programs used by the module are the following:
+Setting the background depends on the desktop manager in use.
+We detect the current desktop environment with the `XDG_CURRENT_DESKTOP` environment variable and set the background with the right program:

 - GNOME on Wayland or X11: `gsettings`
+- KDE on Wayland or X11: `plasma-apply-wallpaperimage`
 - X: [`feh`](https://github.com/derf/feh)

 Why not only use `feh`, would you ask?
 Well, as of today it does not support setting the GNOME background image.
 [And it may not ever support it](https://github.com/derf/feh/issues/225).
 It seems that it also does not work with KDE.
 And obviously it does not work with Wayland compositors.

-#### Home Manager

-We detect the current desktop environment with the `XDG_CURRENT_DESKTOP` environment variable and set the background with the right program.
-If we cannot detect the desktop we rely on `feh`.

-#### NixOS

-**GNOME:**

-Things are a little bit hacky, but it works™️.

-We must deal with `systemd` being run as `root` as well as NixOS immutability:

-- we cannot use `gsettings` as it will not have any effect on the current user configuration
-- we cannot interact directly with `dconf`, neither via the command line nor by messing with `/etc/dconf/db/local.d`

-Instead, the module does the following:

-- write a dummy file at `/etc/earth-view/current`
-- define `extraGSettingsOverrides` to set the GNOME background to this file
-- force link the background image to this file

-**Other desktops:**

-Only `feh` is used.

 ## 🎩 Acknowledgments